Free zones

 There is no universal winner.
 It depends on the activity, the regulator's view and where you need to be — which is the conversation to have before choosing.

 What the DIFC costs depends heavily on which side you're on.
-For a non-regulated technology company — proptech, software, data or AI — using the DIFC's mandatory flexi desk, a realistic all-in first-year cost is around AED 89,000—97,000, with ongoing years around AED 65,000—75,000.
+For a non-regulated technology company — proptech, software, data or AI — using the DIFC's mandatory flexi desk (a shared desk that satisfies the office requirement), a realistic all-in first-year cost is around AED 89,000—97,000, with ongoing years around AED 65,000—75,000.

-That covers the commercial licence (around AED 5,500 a year), the one-off registration, the mandatory flexi desk (around AED 22,000 a year plus VAT), the establishment card, residence visas (around AED 7,500 each, all-in), bank-account setup, corporate-tax and VAT registration, and the ongoing compliance the DIFC requires — data-protection registration, accounting and bookkeeping, and a mandatory annual audit.
+That covers the commercial licence (around AED 5,500 a year), the one-off registration, the mandatory flexi desk (around AED 22,000 a year plus VAT), the establishment card (the company's government registration card, needed to sponsor visas), residence visas (around AED 7,500 each, all-in), bank-account setup, corporate-tax and VAT registration, and the ongoing compliance the DIFC requires — data-protection registration, accounting and bookkeeping, and a mandatory annual audit.

-For a regulated financial firm — a fund manager or a neo-bank — it is a different order of magnitude: DFSA approval, regulatory capital, and a physical Grade A office (from around AED 180,000 a year) rather than a flexi desk.
-If that's you, budget well beyond the technology-licence figures above.
+For a regulated financial firm — a fund manager or a neo-bank — it is a different order of magnitude: DFSA approval, regulatory capital, and a physical Grade A office (top-tier commercial space, from around AED 180,000 a year) rather than a flexi desk.
+The biggest variable is the DFSA capital your specific activity requires — that, not the office or the licence, drives the all-in, and it ranges widely.
+So budget well beyond the technology-licence figures, and treat the real number as something to settle on a short first call.

 Either way, the DIFC works differently from a standard free zone from day one: it charges a one-off registration fee (standard free zones generally don't), requires real paid-up capital where relevant, runs heavy, strict compliance including a mandatory annual audit, and is slower to process — setup typically takes 3—4 weeks, visas 2—3 weeks, and the bank account 2—4 weeks after visas and Emirates IDs are issued.
-For a business that needs the credibility, that weight is the point; for one that doesn't, it's friction.
+For a business that needs the credibility, that weight is worth it; for one that doesn't, it only adds cost and delay.

 What the DIFC means at the bank

 Opening a bank account for a DIFC company takes more preparation than for a standard free zone.
-Compliance teams look harder at the business model and how it will earn, at whether the company has real operations behind it, and at the shareholders, source of funds and expected transactions — and they want no mismatch between the licence, the activity and the banking profile.
+Compliance teams look harder at the business model and how it will earn, at whether the company has real operations behind it, and at the shareholders, source of funds and expected transactions — with no mismatch between the licence, the activity and the banking profile.

 Is the DIFC right for your business?